Confidential STD Testing Clinic in Alexandria, VA

 As soon as you experience any of the symptoms mentioned above, or anything irregular regarding your genital or anal health, or with your urine, it is important that you seek medical attention for STD testing before engaging in unprotected (condoms are not 100% effective, so ideally avoid any sexual interactions until medically assessed) sexual activities.
 As most STDs go unnoticed and are asymptomatic, it is recommended that you get tested regularly and with new partners to ensure that you still are not carrying and spreading any STDs to others.

 If you have a partner that has tested positive for an STD, get checked right away as well to ensure that if you have contracted the STD, it does not go untreated.
 If you have any inclinations to believe that you or someone with whom you have had sexual interactions has contracted an STD, it is always best to get tested right away to ensure the health and safety of yourself and those you engage with in sexual activities.
 Visit Urgent Care Clinic Near Me In Alexandria, VA for all your nonlife-threatening injuries or illness.
-We serve patients from Ruther Glen VA, Alexandria VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.
+We serve patients from Alexandria VA, Huntington VA, Arlington VA, and surrounding areas.